mermshaus/vpub/README.md

 # Annotation Suite

-_(…it’s a working title)_
+_(working title)_

-A suite of tools to build and utilize a database of metadata connected to file contents using hashes of the content for identification and a HTTP API for communication.
+A suite of tools to build and utilize a database of metadata connected to file contents.
+Content hashes are used for identification and a HTTP API for communication.

 ## Introduction